Why Adalo Works for Building Physio Rehabilitation Apps

 Deploy to Web and App Stores

 Once your app has been thoroughly tested, you can publish it for web, iOS, and Android using Adalo's publishing tools.
-To publish to native app stores or use a custom domain, you'll need a paid Adalo plan starting at $45 per month.
+To publish to native app stores or use a custom domain, you'll need a paid Adalo plan starting at $36 per month—which includes unlimited usage and unlimited app store updates once published.
 For iOS apps, an Apple Developer Program account ($99 per year) is required, while publishing on Android involves a one-time Google Play Store developer fee of $25.

 After deployment, your focus should shift to maintaining and improving the app to meet user expectations.